-At the institution of ‘our’ reformed schools, we never intended that all the subjects taught, apart from Bible Study and Church History, would be pretty much like any other school.
-We knew that every subject lesson had to be consecrated to God because the church’s children had been baptised into the name of the Father who created them and everything for His honour, the Son who redeemed the children and set them apart to be His special children, and the Holy Spirit who renewed them.
+At the institution of ‘our’ reformed schools our forebears never intended that all the subjects taught, apart from Bible Study and Church History, would be pretty much like any other school.
+They knew that every subject lesson had to be consecrated to God because the church’s children had been baptised into the name of the Father who created them and everything for His honour, the Son who redeemed the children and set them apart to be His special children, and the Holy Spirit who renewed them.
 They knew that the promises made at baptism would affect every subject being taught.
 Therefore they employed teachers who would consecrate each lesson in the service of the Triune God, basing all education on God’s Word and the church’s confessions.
-That is something we want to maintain, also in relation to tutors, because of the baptismal vows.
-Today we also want to emphasise this because there is “equal opportunity” legislative pressure being brought to bear on Christian schools in order to permit outsiders, including LGBTIQ and transgender people, to apply for staff positions.
+That is something we, today, want to maintain, also in relation to tutors, because of the baptismal vows.
+Today we want to emphasise this also because there is “equal opportunity” legislative pressure being brought to bear on Christian schools in order to permit outsiders, including LGBTIQ people, to apply for staff positions.

 Whilst such ‘anti-discrimination’ or ‘equal opportunity’ legislation hasn’t been enacted in WA yet, it’s on the cards.
 Other states have enacted it.
 Tasmania has it.
 And in Victoria the government says, “Religious organisations and schools will be able to make employment decisions based on an employee’s religious beliefs where these are critical to the job, such as a religious studies teacher.” [i] Notice the condition: “where these are critical to the job, such as a religious studies teacher”.
 It implies that the other subjects are not religiously determined and that therefore non-reformed teachers should have the opportunity to apply for teaching positions in English, maths, science, geography, the arts, etc., at our schools.